 I guess you could say I'm a citizen of the world.
 I've traveled....and I've lived parts of my life in Iran, Lebanon, the US, and Cyprus.
 I am proud of my Armenian heritage.
 I was born in Tehran, Iran and soon after that, my family went to the States for my dad to work on his MA degree and many years later, to work on his Ed.D.
 I have a lot of the Middle East and the West in me, and at times....I feel confused about my identity.
-I do, however, cling to my Armenian roots and am outspoken about recognition by the world of the Armenian Genocide that took place nearly 100 years ago.
+I do, however, cling to my Armenian roots and am outspoken about recognition by the world of the Armenian Genocide that took place over 100 years ago.

 Since my parents had no common language, the language spoken in our home was English.
 Yes, I am most fluent in English, and I think, dream, and converse in that language, though I do speak 5 other languages to varying degrees! :)

 I am melancholy/sanguine by nature and feel everything very keenly.
 My highs are SUPER HIGH...and my lows...SUPER LOW!
 I guess you could say...I'm INTENSE.
 I'm passionate about poetry to the point of obsession.

 The events that have colored my life are the death of my mother due to MS and the war in Lebanon.
 As a child, it was hard for me to come to grips with the fact that my mother was ill, and to see her go from being a vibrant, well-loved teacher to a wheelchair bound, isolated woman was a very harrowing experience.
 I do believe, though, that there is a resurrection day and that, by His grace, I will see my Mama fully restored...free of wheelchair, able to sing, laugh, and smile again.
 The war in Lebanon...bombs landing all around, nights spent in bomb shelters.. has also scarred me to some degree.